Key takeaways:

 Advertising on YouTube Shorts

 YouTube Shorts ads are part of YouTube Ads and the broader Google Ads ecosystem, giving advertisers access to familiar campaign structures and reporting tools.
-Shorts ads appear between videos in the Shorts feed, maintaining a vertical, mobile-first format without interrupting playback.
+Shorts ads appear between organic videos in the Shorts feed and are immediately skippable by swiping up or down.

 Key aspects of YouTube Shorts advertising include: